YaKartoshka/integration_api-s/stripe_api/README.md

     email: email,
   });

-  if (customers.data[0] != undefined) { // We are checking that customer with such email does not exists
+  if (customers.data[0] != undefined) { // We are checking that customer with such email does not exist
     console.log('Such customer already exists')
   } else {
     const customer = await stripe.customers.create(